MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md

  **Time to complete:** 45 minutes

- In this step, you will implement the browse capability of the Echo adapter.
-This capability will allow your adapter to perform a connection-based browse to obtain metadata from the target system.
+ In this step, you implement the browse capability of the Echo adapter.
+This capability allows your adapter to perform a connection-based browse to obtain metadata from the target system.
 Regardless of your adapter's capabilities, your adapter must support the browse capability.

- According to the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], to support browse capability, you must implement the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler> interface.
+ According to the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)], to support browse capability, you must implement the `Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler` interface.
 For the Echo adapter, the [!INCLUDE[afdevwizardnameshort](../../includes/afdevwizardnameshort-md.md)] automatically generates the derived class called EchoAdapterMetadataBrowseHandler.

- In the following steps, you will update this class to get a better understanding of how to implement the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler.Browse%2A> method, how to set various properties of the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object, and how the operation and category nodes supported by the adapter appear in the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool.
+ In the following steps, you update this class to get a better understanding of how to implement the `Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler.Browse%2A` method, how to set various properties of the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object, and how the operation and category nodes supported by the adapter appear in the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool.

 ## Prerequisites
  Before you begin this step, you must have successfully completed [Step 3: Implement the Connection for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-implement-the-connection-for-the-echo-adapter.md).
 You must also understand the following classes:

--   <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode>
+-   `Microsoft.ServiceModel.Channels.MetadataRetrievalNode`

--   <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNodeDirections>
+-   `Microsoft.ServiceModel.Channels.MetadataRetrievalNodeDirections`

--   <xref:Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler>
+-   `Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler`

 ## The IMetadataBrowseHandler Interface
- The <xref:Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler> interface is defined as:
+ The `Microsoft.ServiceModel.Channels.Common.IMetadataBrowseHandler` interface is defined as:

 ```
 public interface IMetadataBrowseHandler : IConnectionHandler, IDisposable